Skip to content

 Despite implied terms of an employment contract being obvious and silent, they are still essential to ensure a good working relationship between you and your employee.
 Sometimes they are in place because they are needed, and there is no express term on this subject.

-As implied terms of an employment contract are obvious terms, there is no need to write them.
+As implied terms of an employment contract are obvious, there is no need to write them.
 However, it is still good practice to clarify rights and obligations.
-For example, you may decide to write them in an employee’s handbook.
+For example, you may write them in an employee’s handbook.

-Further, some implied terms should be present in every employment contract because they are protected by the law.
+Further, some implied terms will be present in every employment contract because the law protects them.
 Therefore, you have no choice as to whether or not to include them.
 Examples of these are implied terms relating to:

 Valuable Points to Consider